Mahshad89/RandomPass/README.md

  ## DDD
  Do a DDD session to find your domains.
 From this link, you can see DDD charts.

- A) visual Event Storming.
-From this link, https://github.com/Mahshad89/RandomPass/blob/main/DDD/EventStorming.png you can see event storming.
+ A) From this link, https://github.com/Mahshad89/RandomPass/blob/main/DDD/EventStorming.png you can see visual event storming.

- B) Core Domain Chart.
+ B) From this link, https://github.com/Mahshad89/RandomPass/blob/main/DDD/DomainRelations.png you can see the core domain chart.

- C) Relations between the Domains.
+ C) From this link,  you can see relations between the domains.

  ## Clean Code Development